bchamarthi/covidInPrisons/README.md

 # covidinprisons
-data science project analyzing the impact that COVID had on inmates across correctional facilities in the US.
+analyzing the impact that COVID had on inmates across correctional facilities in the US using data science :)